Three Benefits of HSAs You Should Know

 As a Benefits Coach, I’ve seen that more and more employers are offering High Deductible Health Plan (HDHPs) as part of their benefit selections.
 The HDHP gives employees the options of a lower premium than standard health plans, in addition to the option of opening a Health Savings Account (HSA).
 In my experience answering people’s questions about HSAs, I’ve found that even though HSAs are fairly common, there are still benefits to the HSA that many people are not aware of.

+If your expense is not specifically listed on IRS Publication 502, you can ask your doctor to vouch the it’s needed.
 IRS Publication 502 is the official document listing all HSA-eligible expenses.
 But what if your medical expense isn’t listed?
 This is a common question for HSA holders, and the good news is that your expense can be considered HSA-eligible if your doctor writes a letter of medical necessity (LMN) or a prescription for the expense.

 Since Over-the-Counter drugs are not specifically listed on Publication 502, they are a common example of when an account holder would want to get a prescription from their doctor so they can use their HSA funds on the expense.
 Other HSA users I’ve talked to have had their doctors and dentists write LMNs or prescriptions for diverse medical treatments such as trigger point massage therapy for a pinched nerve, an electronic toothbrush to help treat gum disease, and nasal breathing aids for a deviated septum.

 Remember to save your prescription or LMN along with your receipt for the expense in the case of a random IRS audit.

 There is No Time Limit for Reimbursing Yourself from Your HSA